top of page

 Fibre: 2.5%

-Purina has a wide range of products that cater for all budgets and dietary needs, including specific health conditions.
+Purina has a wide range of products that cater for all budgets and dietary needs.
 It places emphasis on its high-quality ingredients and is considered a mid to premium brand, which makes this product all the more disappointing.

 We get off to a good start with 17% chicken (bone, meat and skin) and dried poultry protein; however, this is succeeded by a string of wheat, corn, soy and gluten - everything we don't want to see!
 Considering the price tag, there are much better ingredients that could have been used.